mongodb/docs/source/includes/quick-start/next-steps.rst

-Learn how to read and modify data using the {+driver-short+} in our Fundamentals CRUD guide or how to perform common operations from our :ref:`csharp-usage-examples`.
+Learn how to read and modify data using the {+driver-short+} in the CRUD Operations guide or how to perform common operations in Usage Examples.